Jaffe-/NESizer2/README.md

 - 2A03 CPU/APU
 - LED matrix
 - Switch matrix
+- Battery backed SRAM
 - Analog signal amplifier

 #### Communication

-The Atmega168 accesses the 2A03, LED matrix and switch matrix through a simple bus system consisting of a 3-bit "address bus" and an 8-bit data bus.
+The Atmega168 accesses the 2A03, LED matrix, switch matrix and SRAM through a simple bus system consisting of a 3-bit "address bus" and an 8-bit data bus.
 Bits 0, 1 and 2 of **PORTB** are used as the address, while bits 0 and 1 of **PORTC** and bits 2 to 7 of **PORTD** are connected to the data bus.
 A 74HC238 decoder is used to decode the 3-bit address into one of eight activation signals for each component.
 The addresses are decoded as follows:

 - 0: 2A03 data bus
 - 1: LED matrix column